 Advantages of Motherboards with Built-in Wi-Fi

-WIFI is fast for commercial users.
+Wi-Fi is fast for commercial users.
 This may seem contradictory, especially when considering that Ethernet was seen to be the better candidate.

-You cannot deny the element of portability that comes intrinsic with WiFi.
+You cannot deny the element of portability that comes intrinsic with Wi-Fi.

 3. Great for Office Use

 Local Area Network routers often only have a handful of ethernet ports.
-If you have a large number of desktops that need to connect to a Network, WiFi is the better option.
+If you have a large number of desktops that need to connect to a Network, Wi-Fi is the better option.
 A typical Linksys router, for instance, can support 50 connections/desktops by default.

 Having to connect a large number of desktops via Ethernet would mean investing in expensive network switches.

-4. Tidier and Declutter Your Work/Play Space
+4. Tidier and Decluttered Work/Play Space

-Of course, there is also the element of decluttering your workspace giving you a generally cleaner look.
+Of course, there is also the element of decluttering your workspace, giving you a generally cleaner look.

 Also Read: Do Motherboards Have Bluetooth?

-Why Most Motherboards DO NOT Have WiFi?
+Why DO Most Motherboards NOT Have Wi-Fi?

 There are three main reasons here

-1. Adds to the Cost
+1. Adds to the cost

 2. Cannot be Upgraded